 Obstruction

 One of the primary causes of appendicitis is the obstruction of the appendix.
 Obstruction can occur due to fecaliths, lymphoid hyperplasia, or foreign bodies.
-When the appendix is blocked, bacteria can multiply rapidly, leading to inflammation and infection.
+When the appendix is blocked, bacteria grow inside, leading to inflammation and infection.

 Infection